perellonieto/slides_flach/2023_nightingale/MD/All.md

 ### "Hallucination" and fact-checking

 - Putting linguistic elements together in surprising and potentially novel ways is the essence of language, so "hallucination" shouldn't come as a surprise.
+- The following are two very different things:
-- "Generate something that looks like a URL" and "Generate a meaningful URL that can be found on the web" are two very different things.
+- - "Generate something that looks like a URL"
+- - "Generate an existing and meaningful URL".
-- - Some forms of fact-checking can be done post-hoc, but others will need to be built into the language model.
+- Some forms of fact-checking can be done post-hoc, but others will need to be built into the language model.

 ### Has AI passed the Turing Test?